jimniels/blog/src/client/posts/2020-01-27-switching-from-react-to-js-for-templating.md

 You know what?
 Maybe I just won’t update this old side project.

-(Honestly, it took me a long time to figure out how to even  _ask_ babel-related questions, let alone understand the answers.)

 I find myself torn these days when I open up an old hobby project: do I hope it’s a jQuery project or a React project?
-Do I want jQuery spaghetti or babel-bundler linguine?
+Do I prefer jQuery spaghetti or transpiler-bundler linguine?
 I think my brain hopes for the codebase to be React, but deep in my heart of hearts there’s a small voice saying “please let this be a jQuery project so I don’t have to confront JS tooling.”
 It’s disheartening to not even be able to _get started_ on an old project because your build won’t work.

 Because of this, I’ve decided to start moving away from React as a default templating choice.
-In this post I’m going to talk about one example where I did that: on my [icon](https://www.iosicongallery.com) [gallery](https://www.macosicongallery.com) [projects](https://www.watchosicongallery.com).
+In this post I’m going to talk about one example where I did that: on my [icon](https://www.iosicongallery.com) [gallery](https://www.macosicongallery.com) [sites](https://www.watchosicongallery.com).

-## Past: React and JSX for Server-Side Templating
+## Previously: React and JSX for Server-Side Templating

 In a previous post from last year, I outlined [why I moved from EJS to JSX for templating](https://blog.jim-nielsen.com/2019/moving-from-ejs-to-jsx/).
 This post is an extension of that post.

 When I moved from EJS to JSX I gained a lot and lost nothing.
 Moving from JSX to tagged template literals in vanilla JavaScript is the same: I gain a lot and lose nothing (at least, not that I know of).
 All of the benefits of JSX I outlined in that post, I still get them with this approach.
 Plus now I don’t have to worry about additional dependencies.
 My templating solution is “part of the language”, so I’ll never have to update a dependency to get my templates to work.

 In addition, now I get new language and platform features for free without having to wait for library authors to support them.
 For example, in that [previous post](https://blog.jim-nielsen.com/2019/moving-from-ejs-to-jsx/) where I outlined moving to JSX, at the end I mentioned how I wanted to move to ES modules in node but couldn’t get it to work.
 I didn’t know it at the time, but [later learned](https://blog.jim-nielsen.com/2019/es-modules-in-node-my-own-rabbit-hole/) that my JSX template files couldn’t be processed because node’s ES modules implementation doesn’t support babel register’s loader.
-Even today—Jan 2020—it’s still not supported as far as I know because the node modules team hasn’t built support for custom module loader hooks yet.
+Even today—Jan 2020—it’s still not supported as far as I know because the node modules team hasn’t built and shipped support for custom module loader hooks yet.

-## Future: JavaScript Tagged Template Literals for Server-Side Templating
+## Now: JavaScript Tagged Template Literals for Server-Side Templating

 So how does this all work?
 Let me provide a simple example.

-In React, you have a bunch of components that probably look something like this:
+For my server-side rendering in React, I have a bunch of components that look something like this:

 ```jsx
 // Page.js